sian-alcock/pairshead-2020/README.md

 The above two tasks were very challenging and took me 3 days which was longer than I had hoped.
 I took the decision that I would not build the automated tests set out in the brief but instead to start building the front end.

 There are many features still to build in order for the application to meet all the requirements needed to make it usable for the actual race results.
-As a result, I have cloned the repository and am continuing building the application in a separate repository on GitHub called 'Pairshead-results' (https://github.com/sian-alcock/pairshead-results)
+I have cloned the original repository twice now.
+The latest repo is called pairshead-2020 (https://github.com/sian-alcock/pairshead-2020)

 ## Functionality

-### Landing page
+### Summary page
-The landing page/Home page includes the following features:
+The Summary page includes the following features:
 * Summary metrics eg number of crews without times
-* Button to refresh Crew data from British rowing
-* Button to refresh timing data from WebScorer .csv file
+* Button to access the Import data page where admin users can refresh crew data from British Rowing website and import timing data from the WebScorer application
 * Buttons to access the start and finish sequences

 ![Screenshot](./readme-assets/Screenshot-landing.png)

+### Import data page

 The data from British rowing API comes from three end points.
 Each crew has an associated rowing club and competes in a specific event (eg senior scullers, junior pairs etc).
 I use async / await to ensure that the club and event data GET request is completed before initiating the crew data GET request.
 The import takes around 8 seconds so a spinner icon is presented in the body of the button to help manage the user experience.